Welcome to Integrative Physical Therapy Services

 in Bellingham, Washington

 Founded in 2004 by Ed and Elizabeth Deboo, PT’s,Integrative Physical Therapy Services is Bellingham & Whatcom County’s choice for Structural Manual Therapy.
+What is Structural Manual Therapy?
 We specialize in the treatment of both the pediatric and adult population.
+Please be aware that as of October 1st, 2016, we will no longer bill any insurance companies.
+Payment at the time of service would be greatly appreciated.
+We accept cash, credit card, and check.
+We charge $110 for a 1 hour Initial Evaluation and $80 for 45 minute follow ups for existing clients.

 Make sure you check out our You Tube channel to learn about posture, stretching, strengthening and much more.